One of the many wonderful and undersung aspects of Barcelona is the public transport network.

 You can buy a T-10 [tay-dee-eth] from tobacconists, newspaper kiosks and newsagents, as well as all metro (subway) stations and all the main rail stations.

-The touch screen ticket machines at metro and rail stations are easily navigated and accept cash (but NOT notes/bills larger than 20€) and most debit and credit cards.
+The touch screen ticket machines at metro and rail stations are easily navigated and accept cash (but, in many cases, NOT notes/bills larger than 20€) and most debit and credit cards.

 They’re pretty reliable — I’ve only twice (in 14 years) had a problem with them — and I use a T-10 at least twice, sometimes five or six times every day during the working week.

 Should you have a problem you can press a panic button and speak with someone who will help you.
 In larger metro and rail stations there will be staff around to help you.